 When people get into a car accident, rarely does anyone ever raise their hand and say the accident was their fault.
 In fact, both drivers will usually point the finger at the other driver.
 Nobody wants to admit that they’re partly at fault.
 Part of this is pride and ego.
-Another part is that they don’t want to set themselves up for a lawsuit later on.
+Another part is that they don’t want to set themselves up for a counter-claim lawsuit later on.
 They know if they say they were at fault, the other driver will tell the cops what they said.
 They’ll also tell their insurance agent the same thing.
 If this happens, it could be very difficult for you to get compensation for your injuries.

 This is why it’s never a good idea to talk about who was at fault with the other driver.
 Everyone knows how awkward it can be standing there and waiting for the cops to show up.
 You either wait in your car or you try to make small talk with the other driver.
 The problem is, you may end up saying something that will hurt your case later on.
 And, no matter how hard you try, the subject of who was at fault is going to come up.
-In fact, as soon as you get out of your car, you and the other driver are going to talk about what happened.
-Even the most innocent statement can be twisted and used against you later on.
-So, it’s a good idea to just let the other driver know that you’re going to wait in your car.
-Or, if this isn’t possible or safe, just tell them you have to make a call.
-That’s a good opportunity to call your experienced car accident lawyer in Athens, Georgia.

 An Experienced Car Accident Lawyer in Athens Can Help if the Defendant Does File a Counter-Claim